-The open-source libspiro package contains an efficient C implementation of this solver, the numerical methods being contained in spiro.c.
-The outer loop of the Newton iteration is contained in spiro\iter, with the computation of the Jacobian matrix in compute\pderivs, and the solution of the matrix in bandec11 and banbks11, again adapted from Numerical Recipes, specialized to the size of the band.
+The algorithm for the four-parameter solver is presented in pseudocode form in Figure 8.4.
+Complete working code for the solver is included in the open-source libspiro package.
+This package contains an efficient C implementation of this solver, the numerical methods being contained in spiro.c.
+The outer loop of the Newton iteration is contained in the spiro\iter function, with the computation of the Jacobian matrix in compute\pderivs, and the solution of the matrix in bandec11 and banbks11, again adapted from Numerical Recipes, specialized to the size of the band.

-An example of the four-parameter solver at work is shown in Figure 8.4.
+An example of the four-parameter solver at work is shown in Figure 8.5.
 The first iteration (i.e. the linear approximation) is the thin red curve, and the second is in green.
 By the third iteration, the constraints are satisfied to within visual tolerance.

 In practice, both solvers run efficiently and robustly.
-For the same problem, the two-parameter solver is a bit more robust than the four-parameter, but of course the latter is much more general and can solve a much wider class of spline problems.
+For the same problem, the twoparameter solver is a bit more robust than the four-parameter, but of course the latter is much more general and can solve a much wider class of spline problems.